FlorescuAndrei/servlets-and-jsp/README.md

 # servlets-and-jsp
-Servlet and JSP Learning Project.
+Understanding Servlets and Jsp.
 First step.
 Create and manage a To do list:
   - login,
   - view Todo list,